Shoklan/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 0: February 1, 2024
 **Today's Progress**:
+1. Learned about the basic Elixir data types along with the simplest control structures.
+2. Did some review of C++ basics since I hate this language.
+3.

 **Thoughts:**
 **Link to work:**